mikamautnerrohde/researchproject/rp-project-manual.md

 #### Assist in project planning
 When the student submits a research proposal to the programme, this will include planning for the project.
-This planning should be realistic and the workload should correspond to the EC count of the project.
+This planning should be realistic and the workload should correspond to the EC count of the project (see table 3).
 The supervisor is requested to ascertain the feasibility of the project within the submitted time frame.
 The student can inform the supervisor about the relevant EC count.

+#### Table 3 - Project sizes
 Project size (EC)| Workload (hours) | Fulltime equivalent :----: | :----:|:----:|
 26 | 728|17 weeks